Urethramancer/sentinel/README.md

 ### Command parameters
 Each event flag has a corresponding uppercase version to specify a script to run when triggered.
 The first argument passed to this script will be the name of the directory where something happened.

+If you return exit code 1 from a script, Sentinel will quit even in loop mode.

 ### Other flags
 You can get a bit more output by passing the -v flag, or see the current version of Sentinel by passing -V.